Frequently Asked Questions About Being a Witness

 Because being a witness is an important and solemn obligation as a citizen, you should dress as well as you can, or as you would for an important business meeting.
 The Court suggests that you not wear Tee-shirts, cut offs and other shorts, sandals, flip-flops, and other casual clothing if you can avoid it.

-It is a good idea for a witness is to call the prosecutor’s office the morning they are supposed to be in court.
+It is a good idea for a witness to call the prosecutor’s office the morning they are supposed to be in court.
 A case can be dismissed, rescheduled, or be the subject of a guilty plea on short notice.
 A call to the prosecutor’s office should give you an update on the case schedule.

 It is a good idea for a witness is to call the assignment office the morning they are supposed to be in court.
 A case can be dismissed, rescheduled, or be the subject of a settlement on short notice.
 A call to the assignment office (513-732-7108) should give you an update on the case schedule.